2020 New Mexico/Colorado Circuit

 N37.3384,W107.9166 – Click on link to see Google Map

-Visit the Mesa Verde National Park, and take a Ranger guided tour of Cliff Palace, Balcony House, and Long House ($5 per person – tickets sell out quickly but can be purchased up to two days in advance at the Mesa Verde Visitor Center, open 7:30 am to 7 pm)
+Visit the Mesa Verde National Park, and take a Ranger guided tour of Cliff Palace, Balcony House, and Long House ($5 per person – tickets sell out quickly but can be purchased up to two days in advance at the Mesa Verde Visitor Center, open 7:30 am to 7 pm).
+Visit the Cortez Cultural Center for a glimpse into the current Native American culture and the Hawkins Preserve to see the area’s native flora.

 Ride the free gondola from Telluride to Mountain Village.
 Hike the Bear Creek Falls trail, the Jud Wiebe Trail, Bridal Veil, and hike along the San Juan River – which also has white water rafting opportunities.
 Walk downtown Telluride, shop at the Farmers’ Market, and tour the Telluride Historical Museum.
 Take a day trip and drive to Ouray, the “Little Switzerland” of Colorado, over Black Bear Pass.
 Catch a performance at the Sheridan Opera House or Telluride Theater.
 Celebrate the 4th of July!